Jaya-2007/Jaya-2007/README.md

 - 👀 I’m interested in ...IT companies communication
 - 🌱 I’m currently learning . computer science..
 - 💞️ I’m looking to collaborate on ...
 IT world
-- 📫 How to reach me ...@hydrabad
+- 📫 How to reach me ...@ linkedin
 - 😄 Pronouns: ..
 Jayalaxmi.
 - ⚡ Fun fact: ...